mpusz/Condor2Nav/README.txt

    the translation (Condor task file name can also be provided for each translation from the Command Line Interface - see "condor2nav.exe –h" for more info).
-2. [OPTIONAL] If Condor FPL files are sotred in non default location please use [Condor] "FlightPlansPath" and [Condor] "RaceResultsPath" parameters to provide correct paths.
+2. [OPTIONAL] If Condor FPL files are stored in non default location please use [Condor] "FlightPlansPath" and [Condor] "RaceResultsPath" parameters to provide correct paths.
 3. [OPTIONAL] Condor2Nav is configured to use ActiveSync connection by